 Simple Line Graph

 In most cases, one of these variables is independent, while the other is a dependent variable.
-The independent variable is usually time, but they can also be any other factors.
+The independent variable is usually time, but it can also be any other factor.

 Multiple Line Graph